Au pairs from abroad arriving in Finland

 If the au pair stays in Finland for longer than six months, they will be taxed according to the same rules as other Finnish tax residents.
 This means that their wages and other earned income are subject to progressive taxation in Finland.

 If the au pair stays in Finland for six months or less, their employer withholds a 35% tax at source on their income.
 Alternatively, if the au pair resides in a country within the European Economic Area or a country that has a tax treaty with Finland, they may request that they should be taxed progressively instead.
 If the employee requests progressive taxation instead of paying tax at source, they must apply for a non-resident taxpayer's tax card.
-Read more: Work in Finland
+Read more: Staying longer